 Sample project plan example – Section 1: Executive Summary of Project Charter

-The first section of the sample project plan example covers the Executive Summary of Project Charter including project constraints and assumptions.
+The first section of the sample project plan example covers the Executive Summary of the Project Charter including project constraints and assumptions.

 Sample project plan example – Section 2: Scope management